kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     Identities []string `json:"identities,omitempty"`

     // ServiceAccounts specifies a list of Kubernetes Service Accounts that are
     // matched by this rule.
-Each service account must be specified in the format
-    // "<namespace>/<service-account-name>".
-A request originating from a pod
+A request originating from a pod associated with
-    // associated with one of these service accounts will match the rule.
+    // one of these service accounts will match the rule.
     //
+    // Values must be in one of the following formats:
+    //   - "<namespace>/<serviceaccount-name>": A specific service account in a namespace.
+    //   - "<namespace>/*": All service accounts in the given namespace.
+    //   - "<serviceaccount-name>": A service account in the same namespace as the policy.
+    //
+    // Use of "*" alone (i.e., all service accounts in all namespaces) is not allowed.
+    // To select all service accounts in the current namespace, use "<namespace>/*" explicitly.
+    //
+    // Example:
+    //   - "default/bookstore" → Matches service account "bookstore" in namespace "default"
+    //   - "payments/*" → Matches any service account in namespace "payments"
+    //   - "frontend" → Matches "frontend" service account in the same namespace as the policy
+    //
     // The ServiceAccounts listed here are expected to exist within the same
     // trust domain as the targeted workload, which in many environments means
     // the same Kubernetes cluster.
-Cross-cluster or cross-trust-domain should
+Cross-cluster or cross-trust-domain access
-    // be expressed with Identities field.
+    // should instead be expressed using the `Identities` field.
+    //
     // +optional
     ServiceAccounts []string `json:"serviceAccounts,omitempty"`

-    // Namespaces specifies a list of Kubernetes Namespaces that are matched
-    // by this rule.
-A request originating from any pod within one of these
-    // namespaces will match the rule, regardless of its specific Service Account.
-    // This provides a broader scope for authorization.

-    // The Namespaces listed here are expected to exist within the same
-    // trust domain as the targeted workload, which in many environments means
-    // the same Kubernetes cluster.
-Cross-cluster or cross-trust-domain should
-    // be expressed with Identities field.
-    // +optional
-    Namespaces []string `json:"namespaces,omitempty"`
 }

-// AuthorizationAttribute defines L4 properties of a request destination. type AuthorizationTCPAttributes struct {
+// AuthorizationAttribute defines L4 properties of a request destination. type AuthorizationNetworkAttributes struct {
     // Ports specifies a list of destination ports to match on.
     // Traffic is matched if it is going to any of these ports.
     // If not specified, the rule applies to all ports.